benmvp/slides/2019/cssconfeu/webdev.md

 - My first programming language I learned was `BASIC`
   * Summer program in '98
 - Used that to build "apps" for my TI-83 calc in high school
-  * Math apps to help check answers on algebra tests
+  * Math apps to help check answers on math homework & tests
   * That's not cheating right?

 /////